regunakyle/my-discord-bot/README.md

 - Get the full image from _**pixiv url**_
   - Add _**-webm**_ if your image is animated
 - **Important**: To use this feature, first install _ffmepg_ in your system, then run in console (in your python environment): _gallery-dl oauth:pixiv_
+  - If you are using Docker, _ffmpeg_ has already been installed for you.
+Start the discord bot container, then run in console:
+    - _docker exec -it \<container-name-or-id\> /bin/bash_
+    - Then run _gallery-dl oauth:pixiv_ in the newly spawned bash shell.